 No matter if the teen succeeds or fails, you are the ones who understand and inspire.

-Influence the vision of your children, who are ready to do everything possible to impress their peers.
+Influence your children’s vision, who are ready to do everything possible to impress their peers.

-Teach them to value themselves and hold grounds.
+Teach them to value themselves and hold their ground.

 Help Deal with Negative Emotions